rjshap/AutoSharesAPI/web-api/trading-api/orders/place-order/README.md

 ## Overview

-This POST endpoint enables you to place a new order in ETNA Trader.
+This POST endpoint enables you to place a new order in AutoShares.
 The order is sent in the JSON format to our service which turns it into a new outstanding order that should eventually be fulfilled.

 There are five required parameters that must be provided in the request: